-ds one tree for every 3,000 sq ft of lot area
+Work towards one tree for every 3,000 sq ft of lot area

-e tree for every four parking spaces.
-Setback annot count towards parking lot trees.
-Parking lot e counted towards total required trees e tree for every 30 linear ft of property frontage.
+Require one tree for every four parking spaces.
+Setback plantings cannot count towards parking lot trees.
+Parking lot trees can be counted towards total required trees

-to meet zoning requirements must have a mature canopy ast 20 ft diameter do not fulfill requirements es to be planted in a space large enough to ate their mature size, including tree wells g requirements are not affected by drought declarations vith survival of required trees after 3 years ave not survived establishment must be replaced ne Paramount Chamber of Commerce to host workshops usinesses about the benefits of tree planting al businesses with resources to encourage tree planting, ee benefits, tree care guidelines, and tree palette vells in the sidewalks where feasible in industrial zones eets where industrial zones are adjacent to zones

-CREATE CANOPIED COMMERCIAL CORRIDORS
+Require one tree for every 30 linear ft of property frontage.

+Trees used to meet zoning requirements must have a mature canopy size of at least 20 ft diameter

+Palm trees do not fulfill requirements

+Require trees to be planted in a space large enough to accommodate their mature size, including tree wells

+Tree planting requirements are not affected by drought declarations

+Follow up with survival of required trees after 3 years Trees that have not survived establishment must be replaced

+Encourage trees on existing industrial development

+Work with the Paramount Chamber of Commerce to host workshops with local businesses about the benefits of tree planting

+Provide local businesses with resources to encourage tree planting, including tree benefits, tree care guidelines, and tree palette

+Plant along the public right-ofway in industrial zones

+Install tree wells in the sidewalks where feasible in industrial zones

+Prioritize streets where industrial zones are adjacent to residential zones way in commercial corridors

+CDEATE CANODIED COMMED CIAL CORRI IDODS CREALE CANOPIED COMMER SIAL CURRI IDURS